How To Find Wood And Furniture Manufacturers In Vietnam // Ultimate Guide

 • Low-impact, environmentally friendly production processes

-Vietnamese furniture manufacturers are known for their craftsmanship, attention to detail, and ability to cater to a wide range of tastes and trends, making the country a popular choice for mass-produced and custom-made furniture sourcing.
+Vietnamese furniture manufacturers are renowned for their craftsmanship, attention to detail, and ability to cater to a diverse range of tastes and trends, making the country a popular destination for sourcing both mass-produced and custom-made furniture.

 Case goods are a broad category of products that includes everything from kitchen cabinets, closets, chests of drawers, bookshelves, and more.
-These are items designed to store items, and the industry sometimes refers to the goods as Cabinetry.
-Case goods are made out of various materials, most commonly MDF with a heavy coat of lacquer paint, plywood, often with a veneer to give it a premium look, Or solid woods, which tend to be stronger, sturdier but also come at a premium cost.
-Due to the large size of finished case goods, most manufacturers pack them flat for shipping, where the final assembly is done on-site.
+These are items designed to store goods, and the industry sometimes refers to them as Cabinetry.
+Case goods are made from various materials, most commonly MDF with a heavy coat of lacquer paint, plywood, often with a veneer to give it a premium look, or solid woods, which tend to be stronger and sturdier but also come at a premium cost.
+Due to the large size of finished case goods, most manufacturers pack them flat for shipping, with final assembly done on-site.

-Case goods often have additional components such as knobs, rails, and locks.
-While the wood is usually sourced from Vietnam, the components still come from China.
+Case goods often feature additional components, including knobs, rails, and locks.
+While the wood is typically sourced from Vietnam, the components are still manufactured in China.

 Another Shipment is ready to go!